15% discount on 7 nights stays from 29th September and 6th October 2023.

 Bedroom two with king size four poster bed with high quality memory foam mattress, side tables, dressing table, cupboard with generous storage and hanging space.
 A tiny door in the window recess gives way to a hideaway play den for children.
 Large window seat overlooking the garden.

 Bedroom three with French style king size bed, side tables, dressing table, cupboard with generous storage and hanging space, small Smart TV and integrated DVD, large window seat to the front of the property.

 There are three steps down from the upper landing to bathroom two and bedroom four.

 Bathroom two with cast iron roll top bath, basin, WC, underfloor heating.

-Bedroom four with 3' single bed, side tables, small Smart TV with integrated TV, window seat.
+Bedroom four with double bed (suitable for one guest), side tables, small Smart TV with integrated TV, window seat.

 The property sits in an enclosed south-facing lawned garden to the front, with an enclosed paved patio to the rear and an upper level seating area with fire pit.

 This extends into wider woodland and parkland with designated walks in the immediate area.
 A private tour of the Estate can be arranged directly with the owner to see more extensive and private areas of the Estate.